uiv-lib/uiv/docs/pages/components/Alert.md

 ## Auto Dismissing

 Use `duration` in milliseconds to auto dismiss alert.
+It can be used together with `dismissible`.

 ```html
 <template>